na-na-hi/renget/archive/windowsinstallguide.md

-**Moving user folders to second partition or 2nd drive** Go into C:\Users\username.
+**Moving user folders to second partition or 2nd drive** There are two ways to do this, manually though Windows GUI, or through Registry Editor, both ways make the exact same changes to internal system settings.

+*Method A*
+Go into C:\Users\username.
 Right click on a folder you want to relocate and select Properties.
 Go to the Location tab, and enter in a new location for the folder (example: C:\Users\username\My Documents -> D:\My Documents)